HeyStenson/github-collaboration-workflow/readme.md

 Your first task is to add user authentication.
 At the same time, Jessica is doing API integration and Sam is writing tests.

 1. You clone the project Jessica pushed up to GitHub after she makes you a collaborator.
-This creates a local repository with a `remote` called `origin` which is the original repo Jessica created and technically belongs to Jessica.
+This creates a local repository with a `remote` called `origin`, which is the original repo Jessica created and technically belongs to Jessica.
 From within your local repository, you can check the URLs of all remote repos it's connected to.

   ```zsh
   ➜  git remote -v